What a 30-Day Program Health Assessment Actually Finds

 Named action owners.
 Measurable milestones.
 CPARS-ready documentation.
 Delivered — not recommended.

-The 5 indicators below are drawn from real contract surveillance patterns and performance documentation failures
+The 5 indicators below are drawn from established contract surveillance patterns and the performance-documentation failures that trigger them

 The warning signs most program teams miss until it's too late.
 A cure notice is not the beginning of a contract problem — it is the government's formal acknowledgment that the problem has been visible for months.